 -The procedures are comfortably performed under either local anesthesia or twilight anesthesia.
 General anesthesia is not necessary.

--Medications that can “thin” the blood include products like aspirin, ibuprofen, Vitamin E and fish oil.
-Avoiding theses medications can commonly help minimize swelling and bruising.
+-Medications that can “thin” the blood include products like aspirin, ibuprofen, Vitamin E, and fish oil.
+Avoiding these medications can help minimize swelling and bruising.
 Post-operatively, there are several tips that are recommended for a quicker recovery.
-These are reviewed during the preoperative appointments.
+These are reviewed during the pre-operative appointments.

 -Light exercise such as walking is usually recommended several days after the procedure.
-Activity can be progressively increased after 1 week depending on the patient and the extent of the procedure.
+Activity can be progressively increased after one week depending on the patient and the extent of the procedure.

 -A prescription for pain medicine is given to help with discomfort after surgery.
-Patient’s pain tolerances varies greatly and some patients will require just some Tylenol while others will need pain medicine to relieve the discomfort.
+Patients’ pain tolerances vary greatly; some patients will just require some Tylenol, while others will need pain medicine to relieve the discomfort.

--Depending on the extent of surgery and post-operative bruising, some patients will return to work as soon as 3-4 days after the procedure and others will be out for 2 weeks.
+-Depending on the extent of surgery and post-operative bruising, some patients will return to work as soon as three to four days after the procedure and others will be out for two weeks.

 -It is advisable to avoid flying for at least 72 hours after the procedure.

-19. If I m a smoker, do I have to stop smoking?
+- If I am a smoker, do I have to stop smoking?

-It is generally not necessary to loose the weight first unless a significant weight loss is planned.
-Commonly, patients who have the procedure prior to the weight loss use the improved appearance for motivation for healthier living and weight loss.
+-It is generally not necessary to lose the weight first unless significant weight loss is planned.
+Commonly, patients who have the procedure prior to weight loss use the improved appearance for motivation for healthier living and weight loss.

 -Patients will need a ride after surgery.

-23. Do you have before and after photos available to review?
+- Do you have before-and-after photos available to review?

--There are before and after photos available for review online at www.metropolitanmds.com and in our photo albums in the offices in Glenview and Chicago.
+-There are before-and-after photos available for review here and in our photo albums in the offices in Glenview and Chicago.

--Dr. Rachel is board certified in multiple specialties.
-He is a diplomate of the American Board of Otolaryngology-Head and Neck Surgery, American Board of Facial Plastic and Reconstructive Surgery, American Board of Cosmetic Surgery and the American Board of Facial Cosmetic Surgery.
-A full CV is available for review online at www.metropolitanmds.com
+-Dr. Rachel is board-certified in multiple specialties.
+He is a diplomate of the American Board of Otolaryngology-Head and Neck Surgery, American Board of Facial Plastic and Reconstructive Surgery, American Board of Cosmetic Surgery, and the American Board of Facial Cosmetic Surgery.
+A full CV is available for review here.

--Yes, there are several payment options available including cash, check, credit card and financing.
-The financing options are listed on our website at www.metropolitanmds.com under the “Financing” header.
+-Yes, there are several payment options available, including cash, check, credit card, and financing.
+The financing options are listed here.